RitikDutta/team_manage/readme.md

     'host': 'localhost',
-    'user': 'app_user',          # Replace with your database username 'password': 'app_password',  # Replace with your database password 'database': 'taskmaster_pro' # Replace with your database name }
+    'user': 'app_user',          # Replace with your database username 'password': 'app_password',  # Replace with your database password 'database': 'team_manage'    # Replace with your database name }

 # Admin credentials for initial setup
 ADMIN_USER = 'root'               # Replace with your admin username
 ADMIN_PASSWORD = 'root_password'  # Replace with your admin password

+# Secret key for Flask sessions and CSRF protection
+SECRET_KEY = 'your_secret_key'    # Replace with a secure key
 ```

 ### **Database Schema**